shakertov/shakertov/README.md

 - 🔭 I’m currently working on [Microblog](https://github.com/shakertov/microblog)
 - 🌱 I’m currently learning Python, Flask, Django, SQLAlchemy
 - ⚡  My hobbies: programming, mathematics, physics, engineering and engineering systems
+- 📚 I am a student of the radio faculty

 <!--
 **shakertov/shakertov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.